 Harriet Gardner died in November of 1865.
 Joseph Gardner continued to live at 147 Beacon until his death in June of 1875.
 After his death, their three small sons — Joseph Peabody Gardner, Jr., William Amory Gardner, and Augustus Peabody Gardner — lived at 150-152 Beacon with Joseph Gardner’s brother and sister-in-law, John Lowell Gardner, Jr., and Isabella (Stewart) Gardner (their only child, John, III, had died in March of 1865).

-In about 1877, 147 Beacon became the home of Joseph P. Gardner’s brother-in-law and sister, attorney Joseph Randolph Coolidge and Julia (Gardner) Coolidge.
+In November of 1876, 147 Beacon became the home of Joseph P. Gardner’s brother-in-law and sister, attorney Joseph Randolph Coolidge and Julia (Gardner) Coolidge.
 They previously had lived next door at 145 Beacon.
 They also maintained a home in Brookline.

 John L. Gardner died in July of 1884.
 In his will, he left 147 Beacon to his daughter, Julia (Gardner) Coolidge.

-The Coolidges continued to live at 147 Beacon during the 1886-1887 winter season, but were living elsewhere for the next two seasons.
+The Coolidges continued to live at 147 Beacon during the 1886-1887 winter season, but were in Europe for the next two seasons.

 During the 1887-1888 winter season, 147 Beacon was the home of Caroline (Sturgis) Tappan, the wife of William Aspinwall Tappan.
 Her primary residence was at their home, Tanglewood, in Lenox.
 She had lived at 17 Marlborough during the previous season.
 Her son-in-law and daughter, Richard Cowell Dixey and Ellen Sturgis (Tappan) Dixey, lived at 179 Commonwealth, and Mrs. Tappan probably was living in Boston because of the birth of their granddaughter, Rosamond Sturgis Dixey, in June of 1887.
 Caroline Tappan died in October of 1888 in Lenox.
 Tanglewood was inherited by William and Caroline Tappan’s two daughters: Ellen (Tappan) Dixey and Mary Aspinwall Tappan, who never married.
 In 1937, Mary Aspinwall Tappan and Rosamond (Dixey) Brooks (who married Gorham Brooks in June of 1913) donated the property to the Boston Symphony.